| No events |

 diverse material, and Jim Runfola arrangements of songs by Steely Dan and Earth, Wind, & Fire were added to their repertoire.

-JJ Swing performs onstage in "Swing" at Artpark in August 2003. |
+| JJ Swing performs onstage in "Swing" at Artpark in August 2003. |

+Not long after that, Joe Mahfoud announced his intention to leave the group by the end of the year.
+The search was on for a new voice to lead the group into the future.
 The search for a new lead vocal/guitar was extensive.
-The band sifted through hundreds of audition tapes, and were personally accosted by hopefuls in shopping malls, beaches, restaurant drive thru’s, massage parlors, Betty Ford clinics, etc.
+The band sifted through hundreds of audition tapes, and were personally accosted by hopefuls in shopping malls, restaurants, drive thru’s, massage parlors, Betty Ford clinics, on beaches, etc.

-First promotional picture of Joe Mombrea for JJ Swing, taken in Jim Runfola's basement. |
+First promotional picture of Joe Mombrea for JJ Swing, taken backstage at Rockwell Hall (Buffalo State College) |

 What happens next?
 Stay tuned for the next chapter in JJ history…….